r1ghtwr0ng/qhack_prep/README.md

-# qhack_prep
+# QHack prep
-Quantum computing exercises for QHack2024 prep
+Quantum computing exercises for QHack2024 prep using the pennylane framework